Halibut Cove, Alaska

 Halibut Cove is a census-designated place (CDP) in Kenai Peninsula Borough, Alaska, United States.
 The population was 76 at the 2010 census, up from 35 in 2000.

 Originally a fishing village, Halibut Cove is now home to several artists and businesses.
-One of the only floating U.S. post offices is there.
-A popular tourist destination, the cove offers several lodges and cabins and the only way to get around the cove is by boat.
+One of the only floating U.S. post offices is located there.
+A popular tourist destination, the cove offers several lodges and cabins.
+The only way to get around the cove is by boat.

 Geography

 Halibut Cove is located in the southern part of the Kenai Peninsula at 59°35′51″N 151°14′5″W (59.597549, -151.234607).
 It lies on the south side of Kachemak Bay, 10 mi southeast of Homer.
 The CDP is bordered to the east by Halibut Cove and to the west by China Poot Bay, both of which are arms of Kachemak Bay.
 The town center is on Ismailof Island, lying 500 ft off the main peninsula across a small narrows.
 Peterson Bay is an inlet west of Ismailof Island.

 According to the United States Census Bureau, the CDP has a total area of 29.8 km2, of which 21.5 km2 are land and 8.2 km2, or 27.60%, are water.

 Visitors reach Halibut Cove by private boat from Homer; by the locally operated ferry, the Danny J.', 'Stormbird; or by float plane.
 There is no road access; the primary modes of transportation within the cove are by foot, skiff, or ATV.
 Areas open to the public around the lagoon are connected by boardwalks, and many homes and businesses are fully or partially constructed on pilings over the water.